rvnminers-A-and-N/Meownodes/README.md

 	#Change value to 511
 #Disable THP
 echo never > /sys/kernel/mm/transparent_hugepage/enabled
-# Set overcommit_memory to 1
-sysctl vm.overcommit_memory=1
 #Start Redis Server
 redis-server /etc/redis/redis.conf
-#Alternatively, run redis in the background with redis-server /etc/redis/redis.conf --daemonize yes

-#Make sure the file redis.sock is made in /tmp/
 ```
 #### To start the Ravennodes crawler
 Open a new console and start the crawler: